Ferroboron

 Ferroboron (FeB) is a ferroalloy consisting of iron and boron.
 The metal usually contains 17.5% to 20% boron and is used to produce boron steels.

 Description

-Ferroboron is (CAS Registry Number 11108–67-1) is a ferroalloy of iron and boron with boron content between 17.5 and 20%.
+Ferroboron (CAS Registry Number 11108–67-1) is a ferroalloy of iron and boron with boron content between 17.5 and 20%.

 It is manufactured either by carbothermic reduction of boric acid in an electric arc furnace together with carbon steel, or by the aluminothermic reduction of boric acid in the presence of iron.

-Ferroboron is added to C-Mn and other low alloy steels to improve hardenability (see Boron steel), and can also act as a nitrogen scavenger in steel, and in the production of NdFeB magnets.
+Ferroboron is added to C-Mn and other low-alloy steels to improve hardenability (see boron steel), and can also act as a nitrogen scavenger in steel, and in the production of Neodymium magnets.